 Our work force is strong, which means there are plenty of potential qualified tenants at all times of the year looking to rent.
 There is a constant flow of real estate properties for sale and for rent.
 These factors, coupled with higher than average rental rates means landlords, when using smart strategy, will win in the rental property investing game.

-Another GREAT factor for SELLERS to SELL NOW, besides having a ton of qualified buyers in the market looking to buy... is that Owners and Appraisers are now AGREEING on the value of a property!
-Yes, that's right... one of the biggest issues we've had since the collapse in 2008 is that owners and appraisers didn't agree on the value of the home.
-Which meant many sales contracts BLOWN UP, owners not willing to sell at lesser amounts, and buyers getting very frustrated.
+Another GREAT factor for sellers to sell NOW, besides having lots of qualified buyers in the market looking to buy is that Owners and Appraisers are now AGREEING on the value of a property!
+One of the biggest issues we've had since the market collapse in 2008 is that owners and appraisers didn't agree on the value of the home.
+Which meant many sales contracts were BLOWN UP because bank-appraisals were coming in way lower than sellers were willing to sell for.
 No more!
-Read more about this FANTASTIC new report on how Owners and Appraisers are agreeing on home values here:
+Read more about this FANTASTIC new report on how Owners and Appraisers are agreeing on home values.

 Tenants are having the most difficulty in the 2018 South Florida market.
 Finding affordable rentals in most areas within South Florida is very difficult.
 Renewals are now commonly jumping $100 a month or more to remain for another year.
 Oftentimes there are multiple offers on the same rental property, so anyone with less than stellar credit scores or less than 3:1 income/rent ratio need a longer time frame to secure a new rental property as well as lots of patience.
 Because South Florida is very transient (lots of people move in and out, more in... all the time) rental rates remain well above the national average and continue to rise.